MUSEQuBES: Physical conditions, origins, and multi-element abundances of the circumgalactic medium of an isolated, star-forming dwarf galaxy at z=0.57: Results

-To gain insights into the range of physical conditions that could produce the highly ionized \ion{O}{6} bearing gas with upper limits on associated \ion{O}{4} and \ion{Ne}{8}, we ran a series of \texttt{Cloudy} models for gas with density ranging from $\log n_{\rm H}/{\rm cm^{-3}}=-4$ to $-6$ and temperature ranging from $\log T/{\rm K}=4$ to 6 for gas in steady-state between recombination and ionization from both photoionization by the UV background and collisional ionization.
+To gain insights into the range of physical conditions that could produce the highly ionized \ion{O}{6} bearing gas with upper limits on associated \ion{O}{4}, \ion{S}{6}, and \ion{Ne}{8}, we ran a series of \texttt{Cloudy} models for gas with density ranging from $\log n_{\rm H}/{\rm cm^{-3}}=-4$ to $-6$ and temperature ranging from $\log T/{\rm K}=4$ to 6 for gas in steady-state between recombination and ionization from both photoionization by the UV background and collisional ionization.
 For models with $T=T_{\rm PIE}$, these correspond to photoionization equilibrium predictions.
 Models with $T>T_{\rm PIE}$ implicitly posit additional heating sources such as gravity or feedback, and they approach predictions for pure collisional ionization equilibrium at densities $n_{\rm H} \gg 10^{-4}\, {\rm cm}^{-3}$, where photoionization becomes subdominant.

 Under collisional ionization equilibrium, the upper limit on the \ion{Ne}{8}/\ion{O}{6} and the lower limit on the \ion{O}{6}/\ion{O}{4} combine to constrain the \ion{O}{6}-bearing CGM to have $\log T/{\rm K} \approx 5.4$ and $5.7$, $>0.4$ dex higher than the dwarf's estimated virial temperature.
-However, recent works have suggested that \ion{O}{6} absorption in dwarf CGM has significant contributions from gas photoionized by the UV background due to the low virial temperatures of low-mass halos \citep[e.g.,][]{{Johnson:2017, Qu:2018, Qu:2024, Dutta:2024a}}.
+However, recent works have suggested that \ion{O}{6} absorption in dwarf CGM has significant contributions from gas photoionized by the UV background due to the low virial temperatures of low-mass halos \citep[e.g.,][]{{Johnson:2017, Qu:2018, Qu:2024, Dutta:2025a}}.
 To produce a strong \ion{O}{6} absorber with the measured limits on associated \ion{O}{4} and \ion{Ne}{8} from gas photoionized by the UV background, the implied gas density must be between $\log n_{\rm H}/{\rm cm}^{-3}\approx -5$ and $-4.4$.
+For photoionized, O\,VI-bearing gas with a density of $\log n_{\rm H}/{\rm cm}^{-3}\lesssim -4.4$ and metallicity similar to the main component, the predicted H\,I column density is $N({\rm H\,I})<10^{14.2}\,\left[\frac{Z}{0.25 {\rm Z_\odot}}\right]^{-1}\,{\rm cm}^{-2}$.
+Consequently, uncertainty in the level of H\,I absorption associated with the highly ionized O\,VI absorption that may be misattributed to the main component introduces $\approx 0.1$ dex level systematic uncertainty in the main component H\,I column as well as inferred total column and metallicity.
+This systematic uncertainty is comparable to the statistical uncertainties estimated from the \texttt{Cloudy} and MCMC modeling.

 The predicted ion fraction of O$^{5+}$ ions in the photo$+$collisional ionization models do not exceed $f({\rm O}^{5+})=0.27$.
 We therefore adopt a fiducial ion fraction assumption of $f({\rm O}^{5+})=0.2$ for consistency with past work \citep[e.g.,][]{Tumlinson:2011} to estimate the total oxygen column associated with the highly ionized component of $N({\rm O}) \sim 10^{15}\ {\rm cm^{-2}}$.
 Assuming that the highly ionized CGM exhibits a metallicity similar to the less ionized gas observed in the main component of $[\rm O/H]\approx-0.6$, this corresponds to a total hydrogen column density of